dancsi/OrthoCCTools/README.md

 ```
 The only exception to this is `jsccscore`, which is built separately using the [WASI SDK](https://github.com/WebAssembly/wasi-sdk).
 See its [README.md](src/jsccscore/README.md) for more details.

+The build was tested on Windows 10 running Visual Studio 16.8.5 and Python 3.8.5 (Anaconda) as well as Ubuntu 20.10 running GCC 10.2.0 and Python 3.8.6.

 # Usage instructions

 First, we generate an initial set of 4-heptad peptides.